camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 ---

-The Camunda DMN engine can be used as a library in your own application.
-In order to achieve this, you have to include the `camunda-engine-dmn` artifact, configure and build a decision engine instance.
+The Camunda DMN engine can be used as a library in a custom application.
+In order to achieve this, add the `camunda-engine-dmn` artifact to the classpath of the application and then configure and build a decision engine instance.
 This section provides the required maven coordinates to add the DMN engine as a dependency to your project.
 It then shows how to configure and build a new DMN engine instance.

 # Maven Coordinates

-The Camunda DMN engine is released to Maven Central and provides a BOM which we recommend to import.
+The Camunda DMN engine is released to Maven Central.

+Start by importing the BOM to ensure correct dependency management.

 ```xml
 <dependencyManagement>